fivetran/terraform-provider-fivetran/docs/data-sources/roles.md

 # Data Source: fivetran_roles

-This data source returns a list of roles within your Fivetran account.
+This data source returns a list of all predefined and custom roles within your Fivetran account.

 ## Example Usage